-- a.
-A nominated maximum tonnage of grain by road (no more than 50 per cent increase over the present limit of 200,000 tonnes per annum). - b.
-An estimate of all of the external costs of additional grain haulage on road. - c.
-A code of conduct for grain truck drivers (as per coal truck drivers). - d.
+b.
+An estimate of all of the external costs of additional grain haulage on road.

+c.
+A code of conduct for grain truck drivers (as per coal truck drivers).

+d.
 An outline of measures to encourage more grain onto rail.
 These should include a surcharge on road deliveries to cover the external costs.

-The Wollongong Transport Coalition supports these recommendations as they would apply to quarry trucks.
-This includes more quarry products by ship.
+The Wollongong Transport Coalition supports these recommendations.

-The Wollongong Transport Coalition requests that the Department and or Minister consider referring the present application to the Planning and Assessment Commission with the option of Public Hearings.
+The Wollongong Transport Coalition further supports extension of the current exhibition period (14 days mostly in school holidays is far too short) and requests that the Department and or Minister consider referring the present application to the Planning and Assessment Commission with the option of Public Hearings.